gmierz/pupil-lib/README.md

 that retrieves the event markers needed for this processing library.
 These event markers can be created anywhere i.e. a different computer and sent over network to the Lab Recorder.

+## Dependencies

+For dependencies of this library (and past versions) see here: https://github.com/gmierz/pupil-lib#dependencies Those tools are required when performing an experiment to collect the markers.

 ## Usage

 Once you clone this library, you should run `python setup.py install` from within the directory so that you can use it in a script anywhere.